 Last but not least: glittery monogram.
 Draw your initial on a peice of chipboard or cardboard, slather it in glue, and pour on the glitter.
 My #1 glitter tip: pour over aluminum foil, because you can tap off the excess onto the foil and then bend the foil to funnel it back into the jar!

 Join in and make an ornament a day too, by yourself, with a friend, or with a child!
-We’ll be sharing our crations every Saturday, and you can follow along with the hashtag #ornamentaday on social media.
+Follow along with the hashtag #ornamentaday on social media.

 Need more ornament ideas?
 Check out our Ornament a Day Pinboard.